vazhnov/kubernetes-the-hard-way__vagrant/docs/11-tls-bootstrapping-kubernetes-workers.md

 ## Step 2 Authorize nodes (kubelets) to create CSR

-Next we associate the group we created before to the system:node-bootstrapper ClusterRole.
+Next we associate the group we created before ("system:bootstrappers") to the system:node-bootstrapper ClusterRole.
 This ClusterRole gives the group enough permissions to bootstrap the kubelet

 ```bash
 kubectl create clusterrolebinding create-csrs-for-bootstrapping \